SinusoidalSystems/transform_source/README.md

 # transform_source

-Rebar3 plugin to apply parse transform and save generated source code
+This plugin applies a parse transform to specified source code and then saves that source code.
+This can be useful if one wants to generate documentation from transformed code.